 What are the requirements for a valid will?

-If the testator/testatrix cannot sign his/her name, he/she may ask someone to sign the will on your behalf or you can sign the will by the making of a mark (a thumbprint or the making of a cross).
+If the testator/testatrix cannot sign his/her name, he/she may ask someone to sign the will on his/her behalf or he/she can sign the will by making a mark (a thumbprint or a cross).
 When the will is signed by someone on behalf of the testator/testatrix or by making a mark, a Commissioner of Oaths must certify that he/she has satisfied him/herself as to the identity of the testator/testatrix and that the will so signed is the will of the testator/testatrix.

 What is a codicil?

-A codicil is a schedule or annexure to an existing will, which is made to supplement or to amend an existing will.
+A codicil is a schedule or annexure to an existing will, which is made to supplement or amend an existing will.
 A codicil must comply with the same requirements for a valid will.
 A codicil need not be signed by the same witnesses who signed the original will.

 What if I want to amend my will?